 - Weighs: 3kg

-Sonos plays close attention to design and all its latest speakers - from the 2015 Play:5 to the Sonos Beam - share similar design features, like capacitive touch controls, black and white colour options and plastic detailing.
+Sonos plays close attention to design and all its latest speakers - from the 2015 Play:5 to the Sonos Arc - share similar design features, like capacitive touch controls, black and white colour options and plastic detailing.

 The Sonos Move has the same design ethos as these newer Sonos speakers, with rounded edges, capacitive controls and an almost identical top to the Sonos One - albeit oval shaped and with repositioned controls - but it raises the stakes when it comes to durability.